inukshuk/edtf-ruby/README.md

 * Uncertain/approximate seasons will be parsed, but the Season class does not implement attributes.
-* Some complex L2 partial uncertain/approximate date strings may currently fail to parse.
-* In the latest revision of the EDTF specification alternative version of partial uncertain/approximate strings was introduced (with or without nested parentheses); curiously, EDTF-Ruby currently parses nested parentheses but uses the alternative version for printing as we find that one easier to read.
-Parser support for this version will be added in the future.
+* In the latest revision of the EDTF specification alternative versions of partial uncertain/approximate strings were introduced (with or without nested parentheses); EDTF-Ruby currently uses the version that tries to reduce parentheses for printing as we find that one easier to read; the parser accepts all valid dates using this approach, plus some dates using nested expressions (the parser will not accept some of the more complex examples, though).

 The level 2 list extensions (203 and 204) currently return simple Ruby arrays;
 therefore, advanced behavior (such as 'earlier' or 'later') is parsed correctly